Historié: Characters

-Publication
+Media

+Manga

-Written and illustrated by Hitoshi Iwaaki, Historie has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since 25 January 2003.
+Written and illustrated by Hitoshi Iwaaki, Historié has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since 25 January 2003.
 (Note: The series started in the March 2003 issue of the magazine, released on 25 January of the same year.)
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on 22 October 2004.
 In the October 2022 issue of Monthly Afternoon (released on 24 August), Iwaki announced that he would take a break to work on the production of the twelfth volume.
 He also commented: "I must contemplate how to ensure that the entire story undoubtedly reaches a conclusion."
 The twelfth volume was released on 21 June 2024.

 In August 2024, Kodansha began publishing the series in English on its K Manga digital service.
+In July 2026, Kodansha USA announced that it had licensed the manga for print release, with the first volume set to release in Q2 2027.